-Filtering Artefacts in Distributed Charts using a where clause

-All distributed charts (i.e. charts that show metrics for the descendants of the current artefacts) allow the use of a where clause to filter out artefacts based on a measure, indicator or textual information.
+Filtering Artefacts in Distributed Charts using a where clause allow the use of a where clause to filter out artefacts based on a measure, indicator or textual information.
 When drawing a chart, Squore checks if the metric specified is within the defined bounds for the artefact, in order to know if it should be included in or excluded from the chart.